 Yep, now is the time to google.
 Read up as much as you can about what owning a cat entails and what you should consider before bringing one home.
 Here’s a great article with 39 things to consider before adopting a cat.

 Renting?
 Check with your landlord to make sure they’re OK with you bringing a cat into your home.
 Better find out now, before you’re responsible for a feline life and risk losing your security deposit—or being forced to give up your pet.

 4Plan for emergencies

 You never know when emergencies might happen.
 Be sure to always have enough cat food and supplies to last a week or so at home, in case an emergency makes going to the store impossible.
-It’s also a good idea to keep phone numbers to your regular and emergency veterinarians in accessible places, like on your fridge and “in case of emergency” section on your phone.
+It’s also a good idea to keep phone numbers for your regular and emergency veterinarians in accessible places, like on your fridge and in the “in case of emergency” section on your phone.

 5Make sure everyone you live with is on board